mattvend/Gpu/README.md

 Rewrote the NN algo using ![CUDA streams][CUDA streams] and ![CUDA events][CUDA events] and got a nice improvement.
 Now NN interpolation on Gpu performs 3 times faster than its Cpu conterpart.
 Note that all the synchro mechanism could have been done in another way by using the __syncthreads() method and some shared memory between threads.

 #### Edit 19/8
 Rewrote the BL algo with similar optimisations as for the NN interpolation and could divide the running time by 2 on the GPU on top on what has been already achieved.
 Issues still pending for some interpolations parameters, algo works well for 8000, 4000 use case.
+Still to be committed and debugged.

 <!---
 ## Bonus